-The small Luang Prabang airport (airport code LPQ) is located four kilometres from the city centre.
-A brand new airport terminal opened in 2013, a much needed upgrade from the charming but time-warped old LPQ, though you'll still find yourself walking across the tarmac to board the plane.
+The small Luang Prabang International Airport (airport code LPQ) is located four kilometres from the city centre.
+The 2013-opened terminal was a much needed upgrade from the charming but time-warped old LPQ, though most flight require walking across the tarmac to/from the plane.

 The bus situation in Luang Prabang can get a little confusing.
 There are two main bus stations, one serving destinations to the north and the other for destinations to the south.
 Minivans, the transport generally preferred by tourists, leave from a separate station near the southern station, technically increasing the number of bus stations to three.

 Bus departures are subject to random changes to time and point of departure, and this combined with the ever-rising fee to get to the bus station means that, unless you're a diehard do-it-yourselfer or in a group, arranging transport through your guesthouse or a tour agency and paying a small commission usually equals out.

 If you book through a third party, the ticket price will include pick-up from your guesthouse and transportation to the correct bus station.
 Minivan prices quoted at the minivan station are inclusive of hotel pickup and a discount is not provided if you are making your own way to the station.

 Transport, particularly minivans, is often filled to capacity and then some, so arrive early.
 Arriving early means you have a better choice of seats and won't end up squished in the front next to the driver.
 Leave a bag of non-valuable belongings on your seat to reserve it if you don't want to sit there until departure time.

 For traffic to and from the north, use Kiew Lot Sai Nuan station:

 Huay Xai (local) Departs 17:30, costs 120,000 kip, takes 13-15 hours